Consumers Hunting For Health Insurance Find High Prices — And Some Great Deals

 While application assistants only work with a tiny fraction of the 235,000 Tennesseans who have marketplace plans, Sandy Dimick of Family and Children's Services Nashville, says she expects total enrollment will exceed last year's total, as well.
 Navigators around the U.S. have worried that cuts to the federal advertising budget in 2017, and a lack of cheerleading from the White House, could drive down enrollment.

-Take note: Though enrollment for most states ends Friday night, residents of eight states (California, Colorado, Connecticut, Massachusetts, Minnesota, New York, Rhode Island and Washington) and the District of Columbia have slightly more time to sign up.
+Take note: Though enrollment for most states ends Friday night, residents of nine states (California, Colorado, Connecticut, Maryland, Massachusetts, Minnesota, New York, Rhode Island and Washington) and the District of Columbia have slightly more time to sign up.

 This story is part of NPR's reporting partnership with local member stations and Kaiser Health News.
 Selena Simmons-Duffin, a producer at NPR's All Things Considered, is working temporarily with NPR member station WAMU, as part of an exchange program at the network.
 Blake Farmer can be found on Twitter @FlakeBarmer.

-Note: This post was updated Dec.
-14 at 9:30 a.m. to note that Maryland extended enrollment until Dec.
-22.